<em>Ligularia</em>, leopard plant: to plant, to grow and to care for

 Care

-If ligularias have been planted in a spot that suits them (for example in cool soil, in dappled shade…), they will require very little maintenance.
+If Ligularias have been planted in a location that suits them (for example in cool soil, in dappled shade…), they will require very little maintenance.

-We recommend adding well-rotted compost.
-You can incorporate it into the soil by lightly forking the surface.
-Also consider applying a layer of mulch about 5 cm thick to help keep soil cool!
-Ligularia does indeed need soil to remain cool, even moist… Don’t hesitate to water during dry spells!
+We recommend adding well‑rotted compost.
+You can work it into soil with a light surface raking.
+Also consider applying a layer of mulch about 5 cm thick to help keep soil cool.
+Ligularia needs soil to remain cool or even moist… Do not hesitate to water during dry spells!

 You can divide clumps from time to time (about every three years) to rejuvenate them.
-Likewise, for aesthetic reasons and to relieve the plant, you can remove spent flower stems after flowering.
-Tallest young plants may also need staking if exposed to wind.
+Likewise, for aesthetic reasons and to relieve the plant, after flowering you can remove faded flower stems.
+Taller young plants may also need staking if exposed to wind.

-Ligularia is a hardy, robust plant and is not particularly prone to disease.
-Its main enemies are gastropods: slugs and snails like to nibble young leaves and shoots.
+Ligularia is a hardy, robust plant and not particularly prone to disease.
+Its main enemies are gastropods: slugs and snails like to nibble young leaves and shoots while still tender.

-Under heat and sun the plant may wilt during the day… But generally it will recover by evening once temperatures cool.
-Otherwise, don’t hesitate to give it a little water.
-Foliage can also be scorched by the sun if the plant is placed in too sunny a spot.
+Under heat and sun the plant may wilt during the day… But generally it will recover by evening as soon as cool conditions return.
+Otherwise, do not hesitate to water it a little.
+Foliage can also be sun‑scorched if the plant is placed in too sunny a spot.

 Multiplication: division

-Ligularias are preferably propagated by division, which is easier and quicker than sowing.
+Ligularia are best propagated by division, which is easier and quicker than sowing.

-Division of Ligularias is best carried out in early spring, or in autumn (after flowering).
-We recommend doing it every three years.
-In addition to producing new young plants, division rejuvenates clumps and encourages growth.
-Avoid doing this on very hot days.
+Division of Ligularia is best carried out in early spring or in autumn (after flowering).
+We recommend doing this every three years.
+Besides allowing you to obtain new young plants, division has the advantage of rejuvenating clumps and encouraging growth.
+Avoid carrying out work on a very hot day.

 - Lift a clump, keeping as many roots as possible.